-Editor’s note: This piece was originally published on CIO.com, and the first post in a series about modern analytics for enterprise transformation.
-Check back for the next installment.
+Editor’s note: This the first post in a series about the value of modern analytics for enterprise transformation.

 In our age of digital transformation, IT leaders are feeling increased pressure to align initiatives to business strategy and outcomes—and new technologies can help on this journey.
 You might be tempted to say, “Let’s just pick one and figure it out.”
 But if your goal is to drive transformative change across your organization, you can’t rely on the technology evaluation process of the past.
 Keep these considerations in mind while you edit your evaluation checklist for transformative impact.